 The consequences associated with unsafe data disposal & media sanitization can be many.
 The most prominent ones are listed below:

 - Legal penalties: In the event of data compromise, organizations have to face severe financial penalties, lawsuits, & imprisonment.
-Firms usually have to pay a hefty fine in settling the cases related to data breaches.
+Firms usually have to pay a hefty fine in settling cases related to data breaches.
 Also, governments and regulatory agencies can impose additional penalties on the firm.
 For example, violation of EU-GDPR mandates can result in a penalty of up to €20 million or 4 percent of a company’s annual global revenue – whichever is greater.

 - Loss of trust and reputation: It takes years to build the customers’ trust, and a single incident like unsafe data disposal, can cause irreparable damage through loss of customers, brand equity, and goodwill.
-After the incident at Morgan Stanley came to light, many affected customers stated that they will now move their businesses elsewhere.
+After the incident at Morgan Stanley came to light, many affected customers stated that they would now move their businesses elsewhere.

 - Misuse of business-critical information: A data breach can lead to the compromise & misuse of strategic information such as trade secrets, intellectual property, business intelligence, etc. leading to the loss of competitive edge and positioning of an organization.